 - Black tree monitor.
-This nervous species can be fed frozen-thawed rodents and chicks, canned insects and commercial diets formulated for carnivorous lizards.
+This nervous species can be fed frozen-thawed rodents and chicks, canned insects, and commercial diets formulated for carnivorous lizards.

 - Spiny-tailed monitor.
 This is a great species for beginners and stays small.
-Live insects are recommended but they will also accept non-live insects as well as turkey mixtures.
+Live insects are recommended, but they will also accept non-live insects as well as turkey mixtures.

 - Savannah monitor.
-This is a very popular species that eats primarily carrion in the wild, so will readily accept meaty foods in substitution for live insects and rodents.
+This is a very popular species that eats primarily carrion in the wild, so it will readily accept meaty foods in substitution for live insects and rodents.

 Uromastyx is a genus of the agamid family, which also includes the popular bearded dragons.
 This is a terrestrial species that is mostly herbivorous in the wild, consuming an insignificant number of insects.
 In captivity, they should be fed a vegetarian diet.
-They are fed "iguana-friendly" vegetables but also enjoy eating seeds such as lentils, grass seeds, and bird seed mixes.
+They are fed iguana-friendly vegetables but also enjoy eating seeds such as lentils, grass seeds, and bird seed mixes.
 These lizards should be kept in at least a 20-gallon aquarium when young and a 40-gallon minimum aquarium when they reach their adult size.

 7. Blue-Tongue Skink

 Blue-tongue skinks are another popular choice for a pet reptile and with good reason.
 Their space requirements are not extreme (minimum of 36" terrarium), they are easily tamed for handling, and they eat quite a large variety of foods.
-Many keepers feed these omnivorous lizards mostly insects, but they can also eat prepared foods, ground turkey, eggs, fruits, and vegetable.
+Many keepers feed these omnivorous lizards mostly insects, but they can also eat prepared foods, ground turkey, eggs, fruits, and vegetables.
 It is important to provide a variety of food items, but there are many to choose from that don't include anything live.
 This is another species that can be prone to obesity.

 8. Caiman Lizard

-These impressive-looking reptiles are not easy keepers and require a larger enclosure (at least 6 feet long for an adult) with a deep water source that the lizard can swim in.
+These impressive-looking reptiles are not easy keepers and require a larger enclosure (at least six feet long for an adult) with a deep water source that the lizard can swim in.
 They also have an unusual diet that should be composed of mostly snails, other aquatic invertebrates, insects, canned monitor lizard food, and supplemental fruits.
 While they should have snails, they will accept non-live canned snails and other meaty foods.